algirdasc/laravel-openapi-tools/docs/helper/operation.md

     }
 }
 ```

-You can use this request in `queryParameters` and helper class will parse the request schema and add schema properties to query parameters:
+You'd have to copy schema properties to `parameters` in your operation attribute, which would create duplication, and we do not want that, but using `queryParameters` helper class will parse the request schema
+and add schema properties to query parameters:

 ```php
 <?php